DPC supports the following portfolios:

 DPC also provides administrative support to the following entities or agencies (and a number of non-statutory boards, panels and committees not listed below).
 In addition, DPC provides administrative support to a number of non-statutory boards, panels and committees not listed here.

 Electoral Boundaries Commission

-The Electoral Boundaries (EBC) is responsible for maintaining the boundaries of Victoria’s Legislative Council regions and Legislative Assembly districts – 96 separate electorates.
+The (EBC) is responsible for maintaining the boundaries of Victoria’s Legislative Council regions and Legislative Assembly districts – 96 separate electorates.
 The EBC regularly reviews the boundaries to ensure approximate equal enrolment, prescribed by statute as not varying by more than 10 per cent from the average enrolment per seat for each House of Parliament.

 Independent Broad-based Anti-corruption Commission

 The (IBAC) is Victoria’s independent anti-corruption and police oversight agency, responsible for preventing and exposing public sector corruption and police misconduct.
 IBAC’s jurisdiction covers the entire Victorian public sector including all government departments, agencies, local councils, schools and universities, public hospitals, parliamentarians, the judiciary and the police.

 IBAC reports directly to the Victorian Parliament and operates under oversight by both state and Commonwealth authorities, including the IBAC Committee and the Victorian Inspectorate.